vib3ai/monad-mcp-server/README.md

 # Monad MCP Server

-This MCP server allows AI assistants to interact with the Monad blockchain, enabling balance checks and token transfers.
+This MCP server allows AI assistants to interact with the Monad blockchain, enabling interaction with DApps.

 ## Quick Start